anas-aljanaby/alssaa-hr/docs/System Day and Session states plan.md

    | `future` | derived | Resolver returns this when `date > today` |
    | `not_joined` | derived | Resolver returns this when `date < employee.join_date` |

 5. **Breaks are an availability dimension, not a status change.** When an employee checks out mid-shift for a break, their underlying session status (`present` or `late`) does not change.
 On the Live Board, this is reflected two ways: (a) the `late` chip persists through breaks so lateness stays visible to the admin, and (b) an on-time employee on break shows the dedicated `on_break` chip instead of falling into `neutral`.
-The Live Board sections ("available now" vs "not available now") are driven purely by whether a session is currently open, independent of which chip the row carries.
+The Live Board sections ("available now" vs "not available now") are driven purely by `is_checked_in_now`, independent of which chip the row carries.
 This keeps `neutral` meaning "no shift was expected" and prevents mid-shift activity from ever landing there.

+7. **Presence and attendance verdict are two orthogonal dimensions.** States answer "what kind of attendance day is this employee having?" — they are verdicts about punctuality and shift completion. `is_checked_in_now` answers "does this employee have an open session right now?" — it is a snapshot of the current moment.
+These two dimensions are always independent.
+Any consumer that needs to surface who is currently available must read `is_checked_in_now` directly; inferring availability from a state name is incorrect and was the source of the available-count bug.

+8. **`available_now` is dropped as a live state.** The old `available_now` state encoded two facts at once (on time + currently checked in), making it redundant with `is_checked_in_now` for the presence dimension and ambiguous for the verdict dimension.
+Under the new model, the "on time, regular session, nothing notable" case is the baseline — it carries no chip.
+Presence is determined by `is_checked_in_now` alone.
+See the Legacy Reference section for the old definition and migration mapping.

 ## Open Concerns